LITdevs/install-is/README.md

 # install-is

-Installing this package installs a bunch of useless packages.
+Installing this package installs a bunch of useful packages.
 Just install it, look at your `node_modules` folder, and enjoy.

 ## But why?